KenKundert/nestedtext/doc/basic_syntax.rst

 nested object.

-The data can be nested arbitrarily deeply using dictionaries and lists, but the top-level must be a dictionary and the leaf values, the values that are nested most deeply, must all be strings.
+The data can be nested arbitrarily deeply using dictionaries and lists, but the leaf values, the values that are nested most deeply, must all be strings.